Battle of the Falkland Islands: Contact

 It was 13:00 when the British battlecruisers opened fire, but it took them half an hour to get the range of SMS Leipzig.
 Realising that he could not outrun the British ships, Spee decided to engage them with his armoured cruisers alone, to give the light cruisers a chance to escape.
 He turned to fight just after 13:20.
 The German armoured cruisers had the advantage of a freshening north-west breeze, which caused the funnel smoke of the British ships to obscure their target practically throughout the action.
 Gneisenau's second-in-command Hans Pochhammer indicated that there was a long respite for the Germans during the early stages of the battle, as the British attempted unsuccessfully to force Admiral Spee away from his advantageous position.

 Despite initial success by Scharnhorst and Gneisenau in striking Invincible, the British capital ships suffered little damage.
 Spee then turned to escape, but the battlecruisers came within extreme firing range 40 minutes later.

 HMS Invincible and HMS Inflexible engaged Scharnhorst and Gneisenau, while Sturdee detached his cruisers to chase SMS Leipzig and SMS Nürnberg.

 HMS Invincible and HMS Inflexible turned to fire broadsides at the armoured cruisers and Spee responded by trying to close the range.
 His flagship SMS Scharnhorst took extensive damage with funnels flattened, fires and a list.
 The list became worse at 16:04, and she sank by 16:17, taking von Spee and the entire crew with her.
+Von Spee’s last signal was to SMS Gneisenau to try to save herself.
 SMS Gneisenau continued to fire and evade until 17:15, by which time her ammunition had been exhausted, and she sank at 18:02.
 During her death throes, Admiral Sturdee continued to engage SMS Gneisenau with his two battlecruisers and the cruiser HMS Carnarvon, rather than detaching one of the battlecruisers to hunt down the escaping Dresden.
-190 of SMS Gneisenaus crew were rescued from the water.
+One hundred and ninety of SMS Gneisenau's crew were rescued from the water.
 Both of the British battlecruisers had received about 40 hits between them from the German ships, with one crewman killed and four injured.